11 Top-Rated Day Trips from Orlando

 Accommodation: Top-Rated Resorts in Clearwater, FL

 Just when you think you've done the theme parks, Legoland beckons, about an hour southwest of downtown Orlando.
 Kids two through 12 years will love this 150-acre ode to all things LEGO, with more than 50 rides (many suitable for younger kids), live shows, and even a botanical garden.

 And, of course, LEGO is everywhere.
 The park includes LEGO building activities and a DUPLO-themed area for toddlers.
 In season, you can also keep cool at the water park, with a wave pool, waterslides, and a Build-A-Raft lazy river.

 Address: 1 Legoland Way, Winter Haven, Florida

 Shoppers should make a beeline for the Bayside Marketplace, a huge open-air mall with more than 150 stores.
-Other top things to do include visiting the Miami Zoo and Jungle Island or one of the many museums, such as the Miami Children's Museum or the Miami Science Museum.
+Other top things to do in Miami include visiting the Miami Zoo and Jungle Island or one of the many museums, such as the Miami Children's Museum or the Miami Science Museum.

 You can enjoy a taste of all this tropical city's top spots on the Miami Day Trip from Orlando.
 Sit back and relax while an experienced driver and guide show you around.
 See South Beach and the Art Deco Historic District, and stroll around Bayside Marketplace.
 You can also upgrade with an optional airboat ride through Everglades National Park or a cruise past the multimillion-dollar homes on Biscayne Bay.

 Craving beautiful beaches, a dose of culture, and perhaps a game of golf?
 Plan a day trip from Orlando to Sarasota.
 In less than two hours, you can be basking on powder-soft shores or museum hopping in this popular Gulf Coast getaway.